yvesaur/CasioYvesChristianP-IT_OJT-Exam/README.md

 Welcome to the Email Viewer App!
 This is a React Vite frontend application made in React, CSS, HTML, TypeScript that allows you to view emails and perform various actions on them.

+# Live Demo

+---

+The demo is hosted using firebase: <a href="https://email-viewer-7e1fa.web.app/">Email Viewer</a>

 ## Functionalities

 ---